-Dua Lipa & Anwar Hadid Had A Very '90s Date Night At The Grammys
+Dua Lipa & Anwar Hadid Had A Very ’90s Date Night At The Grammys

-Dua Lipa may have written one of the catchiest breakup bops of 2019, but in real life, she's very happy with her boyfriend Anwar Hadid, whom she rocked the Grammys red carpet with in very '90s fashion.
+Dua Lipa may have written one of the catchiest breakup bops of 2019, but in real life, she's very happy with her boyfriend Anwar Hadid, with whom she rocked the Grammys red carpet in very '90s fashion.

 Lipa and Hadid reportedly met through Hadid's sister Gigi and began dating in summer of 2019, after Lipa split from longtime boyfriend Isaac Carew and Hadid ended his relationship with actress Nicola Peltz.
 After a whirlwind romance that included major PDA across music festivals, MTV's European Music Awards, and New York Fashion Week, Lipa and Hadid made their red carpet debut at the 2019 American Music Awards in November.